 How to appeal against the decision of a complaint

 All appeals must be made in writing and submitted with a remittance of £100.00 within 5 working days after the results of a complaint investigation have been reported to the individual.

 Whitting Valley Road

 How will the appeal be dealt?

-An appeals forum consisting of the Head of Business Development and the Scheme Manager plus technical expertise by attendance of an NICEIC Certification approved D32 or D35 Assessor/External Verifier will be convened for all Appeals.
+An appeals forum consisting of two of the following: Head of Business Development, the Operations Manager and the Scheme Manager plus technical expertise by attendance of an NICEIC Certification approved Assessor/External Verifier will be convened for all Appeals.

 If in the event that as a result of a Gas Safe Register investigation, Gas Safe Register will be required to attend an Appeals Forum, they will be given at least 25 days’ notice for attendance.